diffusiondata/diffusion-examples/dotnet/README.md

-# .NET Examples for the Diffusion and Reappt APIs
+# .NET Examples for the Diffusion APIs

-This directory contains examples showing the use of the .NET API for Diffusion and Reappt.
+This directory contains examples showing the use of the .NET API for Diffusion and Diffusion Cloud.

 These examples are all bundled in a Visual Studio 2015 solution file.
 For the examples to work, you need to download and reference the ClientInterface assembly.
 Please download the following files and move